19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [Act 17 of 2012 wef 12/09/2012]

-“bus service licence”, “bus service operator” and “bus service operator’s licence” have the same meanings as in the Public Transport Council Act (Cap.
-259B);
+“bus service licence” has the same meaning as in the Bus Services Industry Act 2015;

-[Act 17 of 2012 wef 12/09/2012]
+[Act 30 of 2015 wef 22/01/2016]

 “Chairman” means the Chairman of the Authority and includes any acting Chairman of the Authority;